 EMS 250 - 12-Lead EKG Interpretation in the Emergency Setting

 Designed for the advanced pre-hospital EMS provider and other health professionals involved in treating cardiac patients in the emergency setting.
-On completion, students will be able to read and classify 12-lead EKGs.
+Upon completion, students will be able to read and classify 12-lead EKGs.
 Topics include cardiac anatomy review, electrical physiology, axis determination, bundle branch and hemiblocks, 12-lead abnormalities, correlation between EKG changes and location of cardiac damage, and unique cardiac phenomenon.
 This course focuses strongly in Office and Emergency Settings to make triage and treatment decisions.

 Prerequisites: EMS 236 and PST 252.